alexa-js/alexa-app/README.md

 [![Build Status](https://travis-ci.org/alexa-js/alexa-app.svg?branch=master)](https://travis-ci.org/alexa-js/alexa-app)
 [![Coverage Status](https://coveralls.io/repos/github/alexa-js/alexa-app/badge.svg?branch=master)](https://coveralls.io/github/alexa-js/alexa-app?branch=master)

+### Stable Release

+You're reading the documentation for the next release of alexa-app.
+Please see [CHANGELOG](CHANGELOG.md) and make sure to read [UPGRADING](UPGRADING.md) when upgrading from a previous version.
+The current stable release is [3.0.0](https://github.com/alexa-js/alexa-app/tree/v3.0.0).

+### Introduction

 This module parses HTTP JSON requests from the Alexa platform and builds the JSON response that consumed by an Alexa-compatible device, such as the Echo.

 It provides a DSL for defining intents, convenience methods to more easily build the response, handle session objects, and add cards.